gibbok/ai-learning/README.md

 This repository hosts multiple `python` projects focused on AI learning.

+All code examples are well-commented, making them suitable for use as self-tutorials.

 ## Project 1

 Prediction using linear regression using `sklearn` and visualization using `matplotlib` and `seaborn`.